Thabit and Williams Numbers Base $b$ as a Sum or Difference of Two $g$-Repdigits: Preliminaries

 \end{lemma}

 As one step of the proof for the application, we will apply the reduction method originally introduced by Baker and Davenport \cite{bd}.
 The following is a variation of the result of Dujella and Peth\H{o} (see \cite[Lemma 5]{Dujella-Peto}).
 In this form, which we need for our purposes, the proof of the first part of the lemma is given by Bravo, Gómez and Luca (see \cite[Lemma~1]{BGF}).
-For the second part of the lemma, when $\varepsilon<0$, we can follow what is explained in \cite[Remark 14.3.]{Dujella_book} and derive the conclusion from an inequality of the form \eqref{eqn:baker_d}.
+For the second part of the lemma, which we will use when $\varepsilon < 0$, we can follow the argument explained in \cite[Remark~14.3]{Dujella_book} and derive the conclusion from an inequality of the form \eqref{eqn:baker_d}.

 For a real number $x,$ we write $\left\Vert x\right\Vert$ for the distance from $x$ to the nearest integer. \begin{lemma} Let $M$ be a positive integer, let $p/q$ be a convergent of the continued fraction of the irrational $\tau$ such that $q>6M$, and let $A,B,\mu$ be some real numbers with $A>0$ and $B>1$.
 Let